frederic-perez/AmE-dictionary/data/idioms.md

 __all too often__ Too frequently. _We see this problem all too often._
 __all-out war__ Unrestricted fighting or conflict.
 This phrase can be used literally or hyperbolically. _I fear that an invasion will lead to all-out war._ _It is all-out war right now for that empty corner office._
 __all-you-can-eat__
+__all’s well that ends well__ _prov_ A positive ending can overshadow any problems that may have preceded it.
+Although this phrase is the title of a Shakespeare play, it likely predates it. _Hey, we’re not fighting anymore, and that’s all that matters.
+All’s well that ends well._
 __alter ego__
 __amateur hour__ :two: A result, activity, task, or situation characterized by unprofessional, talentless, or careless performance(s).
 The term likely originates from or refers to _The Original Amateur Hour_, a radio and television talent program in the US that ran from the 1930s through the 1970s.
 Primarily heard in US. _I expected a better performance from our team today.
 Was it amateur hour today, or what?_
 __amirite__ A comical way of writing “am I right,” an interjection used to foster agreement or stimulate further conversation. _He’s a fool, amirite?_